oxypteros/alpha-content/README.md

 -   Offers *"How-to"* guides to facilitate setting up the Alpha theme and quickly understand the theme's possibilities.

 ## Contributions & Help
-If you spot any errors or issues with the demo content, or if you'd like to help with translations, your assistance is greatly appreciated!
+If you spot any errors or issues with the content, or if you'd like to help with translations, your assistance is greatly appreciated!
 Feel free to open an issue or submit a pull request with corrections, improvements, or new ideas.
 Your contributions help improve both the theme and its content!